Kourtney Kardashian Pokes Fun At Rumors She’s Pregnant With A New Baby

 “Scott thought a reconciliation was in the cards for them, they had discussed having another baby,” the source said of Kourtney Kardashian and her on-again, off-again partner.

 At the end of last year, Kourtney Kardashian and Scott Disick enjoyed a romantic vacation in Mexico and during the trip, they reportedly failed to use birth control.
-Then, weeks later, after Disick reportedly learned of Kardashian’s alleged rendezvous with the 23-year-old, he was said to have “hit the roof.
+Then, weeks later, after Disick reportedly learned of Kardashian’s alleged rendezvous with the 23-year-old, he was said to have “hit the roof.”

 “[Kourtney Kardashian] has a thing for boy toys, and Younes is just her type,” the source continued.
 “She’s been boasting to pals about his amazing six-pack, telling them she can’t keep her hands off his sexy body.”